djeang/vincer-dom/readme.md

 a fresh new style API.
 With the use of *Parent-Chaining* pattern, the API is very thin as it consists of only 2 classes : `VDocument` and `VElement`, each one wrapping its `org.w3c.dom` counterpart.

-To give a concrete idea, the following code :
+To give a concrete idea, the following code:

 * Reads a pom.xml file (an XML file from Maven that most of Java developers know)
 * Adds 2 dependencies